 From sumptuous day spas and exquisite dining to on-the-hoof street snacks or boutique browsing, gratification is never more than a moment away.
 Bangkok may have become a byword for exoticism, but the only word that matters in the City of Angels is sanuk – a Thai term that translates to ‘easygoing fun’.

-A city of 10 million, Thailand’s capital is majestic, chaotic and intriguing.
+A city of over 17 million, Thailand’s capital is majestic, chaotic and intriguing.
 Once newcomers have recovered from the initial shock of the heat and the traffic, they discover an array of treasures, from spectacular temples huddling beneath glass skyscrapers to extraordinary cuisine.
 But perhaps the greatest pleasure is just sitting beside the Chao Praya River, watching the endlessly fascinating life of this uniquely colorful waterway.
 Stately rice barges make their way down to the Gulf of Thailand alongside purple rafts of water hyacinth, while brightly painted “long tail” water taxis forge upstream in a welter of spray.

+Steamy, exotic, playful, hi-octane, a city that never sleeps, Bangkok is one of the best places in the world to savor life – be it shopping, dining, drinking, clubbing or partying – and there’s no better time to take it all in than at festival time.
 Songkran, or Thai New Year, is undeniably the most anticipated and exciting annual event in Bangkok, as the entire city ‘shuts down’ to celebrate three days of water-throwing and fun parties, with Khao San Road at its epicenter.
 Apart from Songkran, Loy Krathong and Chinese New Year are equally exciting times in Bangkok.
 Other lesser known but no less impressive spectacles include the Trooping of Colors, Rama VIII Traditional Long Boat Races and the Golden Mount Fair.
 Cultural events have also become a major part of the Bangkok experience, as the city sees an increasing number of foreign expatriate communities.
 La Fete and Ploenchit Fair are the two best known events in this category.

 Arrive in Bangkok where you follow in W. Somerset Maugham’s footsteps and spend two nights at the world famous Mandarin Oriental Hotel, staying in a river view room enjoying splendid views over the Chai Praya River.
 Take a morning tour to the Grand Palace or other destinations of your choice, from browsing fine silks and architecture at the Jim Thompson silk house to boarding a longtail boat for a cruise through the smaller klongs surrounding the city or a more sedate luxury barge with teak decks floating lazily down the Chao Praya, savoring views of Wat Arun and other temples against the backdrop of skyscrapers.
 As in the other destinations we travel, we can organize private artist encounters with the country's most renowned artist and designers.